 - Green Focus Participant

-During Green Focus youth attend three conferences where they:
+During Green Focus youth will attend seven virtual meetings where they:

-Hear from various speakers on green policy, careers and
+Hear from various speakers on green policy, climate resiliency, and sustainable ideologies

-Attend workshop activities which help youth gain important college and career building skills
+Attend workshop activities which help youth gain important skills for climate grief

-With the rich pool of resources we have here in Sacramento, we strive to utilize individuals who can provide an in-depth look at these subjects.
+With the rich pool of resources in the Sacramento Region, we strive to utilize individuals here who can provide an in-depth look at environmental issues.
 Our hope is that Green Focus will effectively expose youth to the future of our environment through a unique lens they won’t be able to get anywhere else!

-Please contact Carson Watts at email@example.com with any questions about our program.
+Please contact Raziel Ramil at firstname.lastname@example.org with any questions about this program.

 A Blast From the Past:

 A historical look at Green Focus (Year 2)

 Here we take a look at the Green Focus program from a historical stand point by sharing this report wrap-up written by our former Program Director, Belen Flores.
 Youth heard from influential policy makers, environmental allies in the business community and learned about technology to help improve our overall sustainability.
 Much of the topics and ideas shared in this report are still being explored in the program today.
 Enjoy!